Luxembourg

 Universities are free to set the level of tuition fees

-This applies to 9 other countries: Estonia, Flanders, Hungary, Ireland, Latvia, Lithuania, The Netherlands, Portugal, United Kingdom
+This applies to 8 other countries: Croatia, Ireland, Latvia, Lithuania, The Netherlands, Portugal, Serbia, United Kingdom

 100% Tuition fees for non-EU students at Bachelor level